aitorres/csca-5028-final-project/README.md

 ![Screenshot of the application's web interface](./images/homepage.png)

+> NOTE: this GitHub repository has been set to public for the duration of the course as the project report links
+> to the files hosted in the repository.
+The repository will be set to private after the course ends.

 This is the final project for the CSCA-5028 course ("Applications of Software Architecture for Big Data"), taken as part of University of Colorado-Boulder's Master of Science in Computer Science online program, by Andres Torres.